AhmedAlyElGhannam/hehOS/2_ProtectedModeDevelopment/README.md

 1. FAT16 has what is known as a root directory: the top-most directory in the system.
 1. Directories contain directory entries of a fixed size.

+# Virtual File System (VFS)

+## What is VFS Layer?
+1. Allows a kernel to support an **infinite** amount of filesystems.
+1. Allows developers to **abstract out low-level filesystem code**.
+1. Allows filesystem functionality to be **loaded or unloaded** to the kernel **at any time**.

+## Unlimited Filesystems
+1. Filesystem drivers can be loaded or unloaded on demand.
+1. The programming interface to the filesystem remains the same for all filesystems.

+## What Happens When a Disk Gets Inserted?
+1. Poll each filesystem and ask if the disk holds a filesystem it can manage.
+(This is called **resolving the filesystem**)
+1. When a filesystem that can be used with the disk is found, the disk binds itself to its implementation.